pegi3s/dockerfiles/coral/1.4.1/README.md

-# Using the coral image
+# Using the coral image in Linux
 You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/coral -f /data/input.fasta -o /data/output.fasta`

 In this command, you should replace: